KrishnaV04/KrishnaV04/README.md

 ![Banner.png](banner.png)

-### Hey there.
-My name is Radhakrishna, you can call me Krishna.
-Welcome to my github page!
+### Hello!
+My name is Radhakrishna, I also go by Krishna.
+It seems you have found my github page, Welcome!

 I am a motivated Computer Science student at UCI, currently pursuing my Bachelor's degree.
 My areas of interests lie within the realms of cybersecurity and artificial intelligence, both of which deeply intrigue me.
 I possess an unwavering commitment to continuous learning and strive to delve into the intricacies of these subjects.
 Below are some of my repositories, you can give them a look if you want to.